-- $\times$ 1.
-The entity is in good standing with the Franchise Tax Board. - 2.
-The entity is not in good standing with the Franchise Tax Board. - 3.
-The entity is currently exempt from tax under Revenue and Taxation Code (R&TC) Section 23701 d. - 4.
-We do not have current information about the entity. - 5.
-The entity was administratively dissolved/cancelled on through the Franchise Tax Board Administrative Dissolution process.
+$\times$ 1.
+The entity is in good standing with the Franchise Tax Board.
+2. The entity is not in good standing with the Franchise Tax Board. $\boxtimes$ 3.
+The entity is currently exempt from tax under Revenue and Taxatio n Code (R&TC) Section 23701 d.
+4. We do not have current information about the entity.
+5. The entity was administratively dissolved/cancelled on Administrative Dissolution process through the Franchise Tax Board